Virgula0/H.D.S/README.md

 ## Project Features

 1. **Handshake Capturing and Uploading:**
    Users can capture WPA handshakes using tools like **bettercap** (or similar) and use a **daemon** to upload them to the server.
 Although referred to as `RaspberryPI` in the project, the daemon can run on any platform supporting **Golang**.
+The daemon can travel around the world capturing handshakes and when it comes back at home, recognized home WiFI and tries to send captured handshakes to the server

 2. **Frontend Management:**
    Users can access the **Frontend (FE)** to:
     - View captured handshakes.
+    - Delete captured handshakes.
+    - Upload other generic hash files regardless Daemon's captures.
-    - Submit them to clients for cracking.
+    - Submit tasks to clients for cracking.
     - Manage connected clients and daemon devices.
-    - Remove unnecessary handshakes.

 3. **Independent Clients:**
    Each **client** operates independently and communicates directly with the server.
 Users can select which client will handle specific cracking tasks.
+Clients have a minimal
+   GUI which allows to visualize the status of process without accessing the FE directly.

 4. **Modularity:**
    The software is designed with modularity in mind to simplify future changes and improvements.